jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 One approach to scheduling.
 Happen to be **completely deterministic**, which is cool.

 "The design is concurrent but the code is produced as a collection of procedures."
+Are are no actual "tasks" at runtime -- just procedure calls.

 Set of "minor cycles" mapped onto a major cycle.

+"The procedures share a common [memory] address space" so can easily pass data between themselves.
+Concurrent access is not possible, so data protection isn't needed.

 #### Limitations